 The Holy Cross School, founded in 1931 by the Congregation of the Holy Cross, is a voluntary aided Roman Catholic School for girls aged between 11-18.
 At Key Stage 5 the school has worked in curriculum partnership with our local boys school, Richard Challoner, for the past thirty years and post 16 lessons are co-ed.
 The school converted to Academy status in August 2012.
 The school is proud to be acknowledged by the SSAT as being in the top 1% of all schools nationally for progress made from Year 7 to 11.
 The school currently has 980 students on roll and employs over 100 staff.
 The Holy Cross School can offer you the opportunity to work in an outstanding school environment with well-behaved, motivated students who are keen to learn.

-We were delighted to have been awarded ‘World Class Schools’ accreditation in November 2017.
+We were delighted to have been awarded ‘World Class Schools’ accreditation in 2017.
 This is a quality mark given to secondary schools already judged outstanding by Ofsted who have moved beyond this judgement.
+Recently the school was awarded the Silver RACE Charter Mark.
+This award, recognised nationally, acknowledges our commitment to improving race equality and prioritising an inclusive culture where staff, students, parents and partners of all ethnicities are equally valued.

 We believe that effective professional development is an essential component in our drive for excellence.
 We are committed to providing training as appropriate to your role, stage in your career and future aspirations.
 The Holy Cross School is an accredited ‘Investors In People Silver’ organisation and will support your on-going professional development.